nmagee/ds3022-data-project-3/Airspace-Transition-Analysis/README.md

   - Used the /states/all endpoint to poll real-time aircraft state vectors, including position, altitude, velocity, and metadata.
 This endpoint was queried repeatedly to build the flight dataset.

 - ESRI ArcGIS Airspace Boundaries API
   - Queried once via the ArcGIS FeatureServer query operation to retrieve static U.S. airspace boundary geometry and attributes in GeoJSON.
+Used for enrichment of flight dataset and expanded analysis.

 ## Challenges / Obstacles